Who We Are

 - Read more about NetDB here.

-Post Call Survey Service
+Post Call Survey Support

 A Post Call Survey takes place after normal call treatment.
 It is typically used to determine whether customers are satisfied with their call center experiences.
 This service allows us to configure a call flow that, after the agent disconnects from the caller, optionally sends the call to a Dialed Number configured for a Post Call Survey.
+We currently provide auxiliary support by sending call data to our 3rd party post call survey vendor.

 Qualys Automation Tool